- Layering in Flexitive

 Layering in Flexitive

-The Bring the Front and Send to Bottom options will send the element to either the first or last layer in the design, where Bring Forward and Send Backward will move the element up or down 1 layer.
+The Bring the Front and Send to Bottom options will send the element to either the first or last layer in the design, where Bring Forward and Send Backward will move the element up or down one layer.

 The Layers panel in Flexitive displays all of the layers on your canvas in descending order, starting from the forward-most layer at the top and ending with the background at the bottom.
 You can open the Layers panel by tapping the Layers Panel icon in the top left corner of your screen.